-If a patient explicitly states their wish not to contribute further data to the trial their decision must be respected and recorded on the relevant CRF.

-Details should be recorded in the patient's hospital records and no further CRFs must be completed.
+If a patient explicitly states they do not wish to contribute further data to the trial their decision must be respected and recorded on the relevant CRF.
+In this event details should be recorded in the patient's hospital records.
+Data up to and including the date of withdrawal must be sent to UCL CTC.
+Thereafter, no further CRFs must be completed and no further data sent to UCL CTC.